zimivanende/BoomiFlow-SearchFilterTable/README.md

 ## Component Attributes

+### PaginationSize

+Sets the max number of rows to show per pagination page

 ### classes

 Like all components, adding a "classes" attribute will cause that string to be added to the base component's class value